Default007s/Smooth-Scroll/README.md

 # Smooth-Scroll
-Just a kind of landing page with dummy text but really smooth scroll and navigation on the same page
+Just a kind of landing page with dummy text but really smooth scroll and navigation on the same page.
+It is responsive also